 Goodbudget also makes it to my list of best money management apps for one reason.
 They have a unique system that’s known as envelope budgeting.
 It allows you to synchronize your budgets and share them to save for larger expenses.
 It is one of the best financial planning apps.

 They also provide an in-built feature to pay all your bills through the app.
 Goodbudget is a free app.
-However, if you prefer to go for the advanced version, it costs $60 for an annual subscription.
-Or you can go for the monthly plan at $7 only.
-This is one of the most modern and fastest money management apps too.
+However, if you prefer to go for the advanced version, it costs $70 for an annual subscription.
+Or you can go for the monthly plan at $8 only.
+This is one of the most modern and fastest money management apps, too.

 6. Marcus Insights

 Marcus Insights was once known as Clarity Money.
-However, Clarity Money was bought over by Goldman Sachs and hence, the app now has the new name, Marcus Insights.
+However, Clarity Money was bought over by Goldman Sachs, and hence, the app now has a new name, Marcus Insights.

-You can also organize your expenses under various heads and create a head for saving money too.
-The app tracks your expense and makes suggestions for savings.
+You can also organize your expenses under various heads and create a head for saving money, too.
+The app tracks your expenses and makes suggestions for savings.
 It also visualizes various scenarios of cash flow and expenses to give you a better idea of how to manage your money.

 7. Albert

-The Albert money management app comes loaded with resources that help you check all your linked bank accounts, credit card accounts, investments, savings, credit score, and more through a single platform.
+The Albert money management app comes loaded with resources that help you check all your linked bank accounts, credit card accounts, investments, savings, credit scores, and more through a single platform.

-You can also get financial advice from qualified and experienced financial consultants on saving plans and investments.
-These are human advisors so you can ask them questions or request financial planning for yourself, your household, or a business.
+You can also get financial advice on saving plans and investments from qualified and experienced financial consultants.
+These are human advisors, so you can ask them questions or request financial planning for yourself, your household, or a business.

 These experts provide you with personalized advice on a variety of issues related to money management.
 Furthermore, Albert provides a lot of insights and analytics by using your data so that you can better manage your money and keep track of all expenses.
 This is a free app to download and use and ranks among the best of its kind.